shawn-hurley/tackle2-addon-analyzer/doc/hub.md

         - `packages`:
             - `excluded`: List of packages to exclude
             - `included`: List of packages to include.
 If this is empty, every package in the application is scanned.
         - `withKnown` - Boolean.
-Analyse known libraries embedded in your application.
-By default only application code is analysed.
+Analyze known libraries embedded in your application.
+By default only application code is analyzed.
     - `sources`: List of source technologies to migrate from.
 In conjunction with the targets this helps to determine what rulesets are used.
 The list of builtin sources can be found in the UI.
     - `targets`: List of target technologies to migrate to.
 In conjunction with the sources this helps to determine what rulesets are used.
 The list of builtin targets can be found in the UI.